-Offshore financial planning is much more open than used to be the case but still has many advantages.
+Offshore financial planning is much more open than used to be the case and still has many advantages.
 This is especially true with the use of Trusts.

-· Lost faith in British & Irish Banks or Insurance Companies
+· Lost faith in British & Irish Banks.
+Never had faith in Spanish Banks!

 · Strategic financial planning

-The term “offshore” originally comes from financial institutions located offshore from UK in the Channel Islands and Isle of Man, but is now used figuratively to refer to banks in many regions, particularly Bermuda, the Cayman Islands, Bahamas and politically neutral European jurisdictions such as Switzerland.
-In recent times,
+The term “offshore” originally comes from financial institutions located offshore from UK in the Channel Islands, but is now used figuratively to refer to banks in many regions, particularly Bermuda, the Cayman Islands, Bahamas and politically neutral European jurisdictions such as Switzerland.
+The

 Individuals or organisations (including companies and businesses) may be interested in placing assets offshore for a variety of legitimate reasons, including: